fmaste/Haskell/Nix.md

 run) contains ***a description written in a language created for this specific purpose that defines a function from inputs to outputs***.

-The ***inputs are other Nix expressions***, Nix libraries involved in building the package description, like a library to fetch code with git.
+The ***inputs are other expressions written in Nix ***, mostly Nix libraries involved in building the package description like a library to fetch code using git.

+\* A Nix file contains an expression that can have no inputs, just a value, but you know that we are told that everything is a function.

 The ***outputs are other Nix packages, the build script, environment variables for the build script, etc***.
 Nix tries very hard to ensure that Nix expressions